Danity Kane (album): Critical reception

 Danity Kane earned generally mixed reviews from music critics.
 Deepti Hajela from CBS News wrote that "Diddy's taking no chances [...]
 And it pretty much pays off.
 While there are a few clunkers, and some clear filler, there are also some standouts."
 AllMusic rated the album three stars out of five and found that the band members "easily display enough sensuality and confidence to position themselves for competition in the pop diva big leagues."
-Rolling Stones Rob Sheffield wrote that "with producers like Timbaland, Rodney Jerkins and Jim Jonsin, Danity Kane are positioned to inherit the legacy of O-Town."
+Rolling Stone critic Rob Sheffield praised Danity Kane for its polished production and confident attitude, highlighting "Show Stopper" as a stylish R&B anthem.
+He noted the group's potential as the latest reality-show-formed pop act to achieve mainstream success.

 John Bergstrom, writing for PopMatters, argued that "instead of being eclectic or even disparate, Danity Kane is full of the clattering, mid-tempo, bass-heavy, spaced-out grooves that currently dominate mainstream hip-hop and "R&B." It sounds good as far as this type of thing goes.
 Every so often, the production is even interesting [...]
 But most of the rest runs from undistinguished to intolerable."
+Steve Jones of USA Today gave the album a two-and-a-half-star rating, noting that the group followed a familiar pop formula of polished production, harmonies, and catchy hooks.
+He praised their vocal ability and radio potential, highlighting "Show Stopper" as a standout.
+Bill Lamb of About.com found Danity Kane to be a strong commercial concept but criticized the album for lacking memorable hooks.
+He praised the group's vocal and performance abilities, as well as the high-profile production team, while arguing that the songwriting failed to match their potential.